Information for banana farm workers and contractors on Panama TR4

 - Watch this video for an overview of Panama TR4 and what you can do to help minimise its spread when conducting your work

-- View this guide to better understand the disease and how to stop its spread.
-It includes a step by step guide for cleaning vehicles and equipment for Panama TR4.
+- Read more about the disease and how to stop its spread, the guide includes a step by step details for cleaning vehicles and equipment for Panama TR4.

 Put these in your tea room or other strategic places to remind your staff not to spread Panama TR4.